 You play a big role in how you react and how you feel about the potential for success as you face any questions or problems.

 Imagine two surgeons.
 A surgeon tells his patients, “90% of the people who handle this process live.”
 Another surgeon says, “10% of the people die through this procedure.”

 So when you face a decision, frame the problem separately.
-Take a minute to think about the slightest change in the word how it affects how you look at the problem.
+Take a minute to think about the slightest change in the word and how it affects how you look at the problem.

 4. Stop thinking about the problem

-When you face a difficult choice, such as going to a new town or changing a career, you can spend a lot of time about professionals and hazards or potential risks and rewards and how to become a better decision-maker.
+When you face a difficult choice, such as going to a new town or changing career, you can spend a lot of time about professionals and hazards or potential risks and rewards and how to become a better decision-maker.

 And when science shows that there is a lot of worth thinking about your options, overthinking your preferences can actually be a problem.
 For a very long time, the risk of professional and instant weight can increase your decision pressure.

 Studies show that the concept of “incubate” has a lot of value.
 Unconscious thoughts are surprisingly inaccurate.
 So consider a sleeping problem, and learn how good is your decision making.

 Or, attach yourself to an activity that brings a problem to your mind.
 Work through your brain’s background thing and you are likely to develop clear answers.

 5. Set time as well as reflect on your mistakes